craftcms/gatsby-source-craft/README.md

 ## Requirements

 - Craft CMS instance running with the [Gatsby Craft plugin](https://github.com/craftcms/craft-gatsby) installed and configured.
-(Grab the GraphQL token and endpoint URL.)
 - Gatsby project you can work with locally.

 ## Quick Start